What Is a Ranula?

 Alternatively, a radiologist can perform a procedure called needle aspiration or ablation.
 This involves injecting the damaged salivary gland with a specific medication, causing it to shrivel and become scar tissue.

-Both of these methods require a few weeks to make a full recovery.
+Both procedures take a few weeks to heal from.
 You may have pain and swelling in the area as it heals.
-In the case of ablation, you might experience numbness on the floor of your mouth until about a month following the procedure.
+In the case of ablation, you might experience numbness on the floor of your mouth for about a month after the procedure.

 Marsupialization